uikit/uikit-site/docs/pages/navbar.md

 ## Toggle item

 Add the `.uk-navbar-toggle` class and the `uk-navbar-toggle-icon` attribute to an `<a>` or `<div>` element to create an icon as a toggle.
 By default, there is no JavaScript attached to the toggle.
-As an example, you can add an off-canvas navigation from the [Off-canvas component](offcanvas.md) or a modal from the [Modal component](modal.md).
+As an example, you can add an offcanvas navigation from the [Offcanvas component](offcanvas.md) or a modal from the [Modal component](modal.md).

 ```html
 <div class="uk-navbar-container" uk-navbar>